-The audit programme this year demonstrated significantly higher levels of compliance: dangerous goods 97 per cent last year) and occupational health and safety 92 per cent compliance (compared with 80 per cent last year).
+The audit programme this year demonstrated significantly higher levels of compliance: dangerous goods 97 per cent compliance (compared with 76 per cent last year) and occupational health and safety 92 per cent compliance (compared with 80 per cent last year).
 With the large number of our team members involved in the ongoing promotion of our BSAFE strategy, it is expected that a high level of OHSE audit compliance will be maintained.